CodeScop/Oge-Mai-Field-Guide/forestquests.md

 ### Proving Your Cunning 4/4 - HuntS1

 - **Location:** Available in the Luciola Forest
-- **Quest Path Route:** after Hunt Trail HuntS1 Joining the Hunt • HuntS1 Proving Your Worth 1/4 • HuntS1 Proving your Curiosity 2/4 • HuntS1 Proving Your Perserverance 3/4 • **Proving Your Cunning 4/4** • next step: HuntS1 Proving Your Mettle 5/6 • one more quests
+- **Quest Path Route:** (open via Hunt Trail HuntS1 Joining the Hunt) • HuntS1 Proving Your Worth 1/4 • HuntS1 Proving your Curiosity 2/4 • HuntS1 Proving Your Perserverance 3/4 • **Proving Your Cunning 4/4** • HuntS1 Proving Your Mettle 5/6 • HuntS1 Proving Your Strength 6/6
 - **Type:** Battle
 - **Requirements:** Defeat 4 Sapira, 2 Sapilo, and 3 Sapiti
 - **Rewards:** 10 Hunter Tokens